Oil soars 10% as the 'largest supply disruption' in history worsens

 "Production has been shut down or is in the process of shutting down in Qatar, Iraq and UAE offshore, representing approximately 15% of our total output," the company said in a statement.

 The decision followed a similar announcement Wednesday from SLB, formerly known as Schlumberger.
-One of the world's largest oilfield services and equipment companies, SLB said it was shutting down operations in “a few countries” in an effort to “safeguard personnel and facilities.”
-It did not identify the countries, but said the decision would negatively impact its revenues.
+SLB, one of the world's largest oil field services and equipment companies, said it was shutting down operations in “a few countries,” which it did not identify, to “safeguard personnel and facilities.”
+It said the decision would negatively affect its revenues.

 Typically, more than 20% of the world's daily energy supply transits the Strait of Hormuz, but ship traffic has fallen to "a trickle," the IEA said in its monthly oil market report.
 "In the absence of a rapid resumption of shipping flows, supply losses are set to increase."